makedeb/makedeb-docs/content/using-the-mpr/installing-packages.md

 ```

 {{< notice "warning" >}}
 Make sure to carefully check all build files for potentially malicious code before building (common files include `preinst`, `postinst`, `prerm` and `postrm` scripts, as well as the PKGBUILD itself).
-If you're not sure if a package is malicious, do not build the package and ask for help in makedeb's support rooms`.
+If you're not sure if a package is malicious, do not build the package and ask for help in makedeb's support rooms.
 {{< /notice >}}

 Next you need to actually create the flag by running `makedeb`.
 Some common arguments that you may want to pass include: